rx-angular/rx-angular/libs/cdk/render-strategies/src/lib/README.md

 **Priority**

-Each strategy has own queue with own priority.
+Each strategy has its own queue with its own priority.

 ### Available concurrent strategies